 The purpose of a sediment trap is to intercept sediment laden runoff and trap the sediment in order to protect drainage ways, properties, and rights-of-way downstream, of the sediment trap from sedimentation.
-Conditions where the Practice Applies

 A sediment trap is installed at points of discharge from a disturbed area.